QARANC.co.uk Find Extra Work

 During the Gulf War of 1990 to 1991 staff at BMH Iserlohn worked alongside the staff of local German hospitals and Bundeswehr (Federal Defence Force) medical staff.
 This was known as Operational Friendship.

 On the 24 March 1994 BMH Iserlohn closed after a flag lowering ceremony and presentation of a Fahnenband.
 Guests included General Artz Doktor Paul the senior Medical Officer in the Bundeswehr who presented the CO of BMH Iserlohn with the Fahnenband.
 The parade was led by Captain R N Wilson of the RAMC.
-Brigadier C G Callow L/RAMC the Commander Medical BAOR performed the inspection.
+Brigadier C G Callow L/RAMC the Commander Medical BAOR performed the inspection accompanied by Commanding Officer Colonel Tinsley.
 Padre Peter Clements performed the service of dedication, address and presentation.

 The three flags of the Army Medical Services (AMS), QARANC, RAMC and RADC, were lowered by representatives of each Corps as The Last Post was played.
 This included Sergeant Sandy Stewart of the RAMC.
 Lt Sue Whitehead QARANC led the march past of the QARANC Platoon.